security-notes/infobyte-faraday-wiki/Installation-RedHat.md

 exit
 sudo nano /usr/lib/systemd/system/faraday-server.service
 ```
-The following service unit can be used as a templete
+The following service unit can be used as a template
 ```
 [Unit]
 Description=Faraday Web Server